Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 Correspondence: the burn mark is meant to represent or ‘correlate’ to the marks that would have been left by fire which y possessed the power to devastate a building or buildings.

-The burn mark, therefore, became ‘apotropaic’ mark as the result of the human harnessing the power of ‘pyro-technology.’
-Apotropaism as a constitutive component of cultural practices can be understood as the, ‘technology of protection’ (Boric 2009: 46).
-In each instance where an act of ritual protection has taken place, it is the manipulation of an object (a shoe, a taper, a dried cat, a ritually-killed object) which ‘transforms’ it into a magical talisman; it is part of the human condition to use technology to provide solutions to problems on both the physical and metaphysical planes.
+The impetus behind the burn marks, it would seem, was an attempt remove the ‘random’ possibility of devastating fire by an attempt to control the physical environment appropriately.
+The burn mark, thus, became an ‘apotropaic’ as the result humans harnessing the power of ‘pyro-technology.’
+It has been stated that apotropaism – as a constituent component of cultural practice – can be understood as the ‘technology of protection’ (Boric 2009: 46).
+In instances where acts of ritual protection occurred, it is the manipulation of an object (a shoe, a taper, a dried cat, a ritually-killed object) which ‘transforms’ it into a magical talisman; it appears to be part of the human condition, therefore, to use technology to provide solutions to problems on both the physical and metaphysical planes.

-From the Renaissance and until the later 17th century, it was believed that material things had properties which in today’s terms would have been understood as ‘magical.’
-Renaissance Hermeticism was a crucial factor in the development of modern science (SL 2022).
-The study of magic was not separate from ‘rational’ and ‘scientific’ pursuits because the difference between the natural and the supernatural was differently understood at the time (Herva 2012:73).
-Meanwhile, the practice of folk magic persisted and ran alongside Christian practice and scientific enquiry at the same time.
-During the period, neither Catholicism nor Protestantism had single-handedly eradicated popular folk beliefs as they were inextricably embedded in the local mode of perceiving and engaging with the material world in everyday life (Herva & Yilmaunu 2009: 234).
+Throughout the Renaissance it was believed that material things had properties which, in today’s terms, would be understood as ‘magical.’
+However, at the same time, Renaissance Hermeticism was a crucial factor in the development of modern science (SL 2022).
+The study of magic was not separated from ‘rational’ and ‘scientific’ pursuits because the difference between the natural and the supernatural was differently understood at the time (Herva 2012:73).
+Meanwhile, the practice of folk magic persisted simultaneously alongside Christian practice and scientific enquiry.
+During this period, neither Catholicism nor Protestantism had managed to eradicate popular folk beliefs, as they were inextricably embedded in the local mode of perceiving and engaging with the material world in everyday life (Herva & Yilmaunu 2009: 234).

-In Finland, for example, folk beliefs were; neither religious nor scientific; they involved a belief in supernatural powers; they presupposed that there were other than purely ‘mechanical’ ways of manipulating the world – Folk beliefs were fused with Christian religion in the medieval and (early) modern period comprising a syncretic belief system.
-(Herva (2012), has pointed out that it is only now that researchers are applying anthropological methods to this period to better understand the thought processes and beliefs of the day.
+In Finland, for example, folk beliefs were neither religious nor scientific; they involved a belief in supernatural powers; they presupposed that there were other than purely ‘mechanical’ ways of manipulating the world.
+Folk beliefs fused with Christian religion in the medieval and (early) modern period, comprising a syncretic belief system.
+(Herva (2012), has pointed out that only now researchers applying anthropological methods to this period better understand the thought processes and beliefs of the day.
 In recent years, researchers have been applying these methods to the Early Modern Period in Sweden & Finland with enlightening results (Herva & Yilmaunu 2009, Herva 2012).
-This is something that would increase our understanding the same period in Britain.
+This is something that which could increase our understanding of the same period in Britain.

 The emergence of post-Reformation Protestantism brought with it the modernist (capitalist) tendency to objectify the world.
 Protestant reformers rejected magical powers and supernatural sanctions (Thomas 1971: 78).
-It was this new line of thought which was intended to change the way in which common people perceived the world and how they engaged with it (Herva & Yilmaunu 2009: 238).
+It was this new line of thought which ultimately changed the way in which common people perceived the world and how they engaged with it (Herva & Yilmaunu 2009: 238).

 9: CONCLUSIONS & THOUGHTS

-From the earliest interpretations for taper burn marks, their apotropaic potential has been highlighted along with the belief that they may have functioned as inoculation against fire (Easton 2012).
-The question therefore, is that if they had been simply viewed ‘inoculation’ marks then logically each timber should bear a single mark – almost like a ‘quality control’ mark?
-Straightforward spatial analysis of each assemblage of burn marks has revealed that concentrations occurred predominantly on the bressumiers as well as around timber door and window frames – but not exclusively so.
+From the beginning, the apotropaic potential for taper burn marks has been appreciated, along with the interpretation that they may have functioned as an ‘inoculation’ against fire.
+The latter appears to be supported by regional folklore (Lloyd 1991, Easton 2012).
+Further, spatial analysis of each assemblage of burn marks has revealed that concentrations of activity occurred predominantly on the bressummers as well as around timber door and window frames – but not always exclusively so.

-This author has recorded something similar to Easton’s example at Anstruther from an internal timber frame stud at Ightham More in Kent.
-As part of a non-intrusive photographic survey of the building a number of apotropaic marks and symbols had been recorded in a number of the rooms.
-Moving into the Solar Bedroom (Room 131) a series of apotropaic marks cut into the stone fireplace were recorded.
-Also in the room is an area of paneling which has been removed to allow visitors to see the internal timber framing and studs.
+During my research, I recorded many taper burn marks at the 14th century manor house of Ightham Mote in Kent.
+As part of a non-intrusive photographic survey of the building I recorded a number of apotropaic marks and symbols.
+Moving into the Solar Bedroom (Room 131), I found a series of apotropaic marks cut into the stone fireplace.
+In the same room, a section of panelling has been left open to allow visitors to see the internal timber framing and studs.

-Although the burn mark was of interest the photograph remained on file for about three years without close attention being paid to it.
-It was only on subsequent re-examination of the photograph a few years later as part of a re-appraisal of the evidence at Ightham Mote that it was possible to see that both a saltire ‘X’ and a Marian Mark (in the ‘VV’ form) had been minutely cut into the burn mark itself; the letters are only a few millimeters in height and it must have been exacting work to keep the cuts within so small an area of only a few millimetres (Perkins 2019: 4).
+Closer examination reveals both a saltire ‘X’ and a Marian Mark (in the ‘VV’ form) which have been minutely cut into the burn mark itself prior to it being painted.
+The letters are only a few millimetres in height and it must have been exacting work to keep the cuts within so small an area (Perkins 2019: 4).

 10: WHERE ARE WE NOW?

-It would appear that, after 25 years of academic research on the subject we were are only at the beginning of fully understanding the phenomenon.
-For this author, the discovery of the tiny symbols scratched into the burn mark at Ightham were a revelation – it seems to be no longer tenable to see them as possessing a purely ‘pragmatic’ function intended to avoid fire – if one can call employing ‘sympathetic magic’ to protect as house ‘pragmatic.’
-Those tiny marks within the burn mark suggest to this author, that, once completed, the burn marks still required one last further mark of verification – and one more layer of protection added for surety!
+It would appear that, after 25 years of academic research on the subject we are only beginning to fully understand the phenomenon.
+For this author, the discovery of the tiny symbols scratched into the burn mark at Ightham were a revelation – it seems no longer tenable to regard them as having a merely ‘pragmatic’ function whose intention was to avoid fire.
+It would appears to me that the premeditated act of making intentional taper burn marks was one which employed sympathetic magic bolstered by prayer and the addition of further apotropaic symbols.
+Burn, cut and incantation may have formed a three-fold sequence for their creation bringing together folkloric tradition and religious belief.

 CODA